Let’s face it: none of us are getting any younger. That’s why we talk a lot about technology that helps you maintain good health.

 Once your account is created, you’ll be able to take the RealAge Test.
 You can skip the first screen, but to continue, you’ll need to dedicate approximately 20 minutes to fill out the questionnaire about your personal and family medical history, diet, exercise habits, sleeping patterns, behaviors and existing conditions.

-The RealAge test will then analyze the given data and tell you your “real” age.
+The RealAge test will analyze the given data and tell you your “real” age.
 For example, if you’re 35 and get a score of 30, you’ve got the health of someone five years younger than the average 35-year-old.

 You’ll also get a customized plan to “get younger,” whether that involves cutting out stress or changing a few of your eating habits, the suggestions are designed to get you feeling your best.